ksherman/kds-site-gatsby/src/posts/2012-05-22-youll-clear-your-eyes-as-if-youre-seeing-light-for-the-very-first-time.md

 ---
-title: 'You&#8217;ll Clear Your Eyes As if You&#8217;re Seeing Light for the Very First Time'
+title: You'll Clear Your Eyes As if You're Seeing Light for the Very First Time
 author: ksherman
-layout: post

 permalink: /2012/youll-clear-your-eyes-as-if-youre-seeing-light-for-the-very-first-time/
 avid_featured_slider:
   -